YashB63/GFG-Daily-Questions/README.md

     Meta strings are the strings which can be made equal by exactly one swap in any of the strings.
     Equal string are not considered here as Meta strings.

+Day 66:

+  Q1: Min distance between two given nodes of a binary tree:

+    Given a binary tree with n nodes and two node values, a and b, your task is to find the minimum distance between them.
+    The given two nodes are guaranteed to be in the binary tree and all node values are unique.

+  Q2: Palindrome Sentence:

+    Given a single sentence s,
+    check if it is a palindrome or not.
+    Ignore white spaces and any other character you may encounter.

+  Q3: Count Alphabets:

+    Given a string, The task is to count the number of alphabets present in the string.